Graceful Boundaries

 }

-Agents learn every limit before hitting any of them.
+Agents learn every limit before hitting any of them, and can follow optional same-origin extension links.

 Structured refusal (429)